SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 First area to feature a day and night cycle.<br/>
 Level up a Ricebear (6-8F) to Ricebadger using items like Fear or Berserk talismans,<br/>and then defeat it using direct attacks after inflicting a status condition to level up equipment.<br/>Monsters with auras provide x2.0 experience points, and use a Growth Seed if you have one.<br/>※ Unlike Shiren 5, talismans other than Seal Talisman don't remove auras in this game.

-Hunt Zaloklefts (8-10F) for item drops.<br/>Intentionally get hit by Firepuff (6-8F)'s special attack to grill bananas.<br/>Step in place near the stairs at night after checking every room, and defeat night monsters<br/>for experience points and item drops until you've used up all moves before advancing.<br/>Foul Morphs (8-10F) occasionally drop blessed Spoiled Bananas, which can be grilled.
+Hunt Zaloklefts (8-10F) for item drops.<br/>Intentionally get hit by Firepuff (6-8F)'s special attack to grill bananas.<br/>Step in place near the stairs at night after checking every room, and defeat night monsters<br/>for experience points and item drops until you've used up all abilities before advancing.<br/>Foul Morphs (8-10F) occasionally drop blessed Spoiled Bananas, which can be grilled.

 It's ideal to reach Lv20 for Shiren and Lv3 for equipment before advancing to 11F.<br/>If you have Storage Pots, try to save the following to synthesize on 26-27F: